SkylineCommunications/dataminer-docs/connector-help/connector_help/Gamatronic UPS GMaCi.md

 ### Control

 With the **UPS Control** group, the device can be configured to reboot after it was shut down on request or after a power failure.
-This is done by changing the parameter **Auto Restart**.Furthermore, the device can be forced to stop or restart with different types of delays.
+This is done by changing the parameter **Auto Restart**.
+Furthermore, the device can be forced to stop or restart with different types of delays.

 The **UPS Test** group shows the latest test results and indicates whether a test is currently running.